friendsofagape/mt2414docs/source/index.html.md

 # New user registration
 Currently anyone with a valid email address can register and access the resources on the AutographaMT server.

-> To register, use this code:
+> To register a new user account:

 ```shell
 # If you have curl installed, you can directly access the APIs listed here.
 Alternativeley, you can use the Postman plugin (Firefox and Chrome).